jkbest2/counterpref/docs/project/counterpref_project.md

 {b}'_t &= \frac{{b}_t}{\exp \sum_t \log {b}_t}.
 \end{aligned}$$

-This also allows for evaluation of the coverage of the confindence intervals based on the estimated standard errors of the indices.
+This also allows for evaluation of the coverage of the confidence intervals based on the estimated standard errors of the indices.

 Bias and error of the vessel effect are more straightforward to evaluate because